On the Fredholm Solvability for a Class of Multidimensional Hyperbolic Problems: Fredholm alternative (proof of Theorem )

-the estimate being uniform in $f\in W$ and $h=(h_1,h_2,h_3)\in\R^3$.
-To achieve this property we transform the expression for $\tilde u$ to a form appropriate for our purposes.
-We make calculations only for one summand contributing into $\tilde u$ (similar argument works for all other summands as well).
-Specifically, we will consider the following summand (up to a multiplicative constant):
+uniformly in $\tilde u\in M$ and $h=(h_1,h_2,h_3)\in\R^3$.
+To achieve (\ref{eq:18}) we transform the expression for $\tilde u$ to a convenient form.
+We make calculations only for one summand contributing into $\tilde u$ (similar argument works for all other summands as well), namely,